jjziets/vasttools/README.md

 then enjoy the destkop. sadly this is not hardware accelarted. so no games will work

-## Setting up 3D accelerated Desktop in webbrowser on
+## Setting up 3D accelerated Desktop in webbrowser on vastai
 We will be using ghcr.io/ehfd/nvidia-glx-desktop:latest
 ![image](https://user-images.githubusercontent.com/19214485/203529896-d0e68c96-e2d5-4171-8a57-5ce1fefe3394.png)
 use this env paramters